huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 GPT⁠-⁠Neo is a family of transformer-based language models from [EleutherAI](https://www.eleuther.ai/projects/gpt-neo/) based on the GPT architecture.
 [EleutherAI](https://www.eleuther.ai)'s primary goal is to train a model that is equivalent in size to GPT⁠-⁠3 and make it available to the public under an open license.

 All of the currently available GPT-Neo checkpoints are trained with the Pile dataset, a large text corpus that is extensively documented in ([Gao et al., 2021](https://arxiv.org/abs/2101.00027)).
-As such, it is expected to function better on the text that matches the distribution of its training text; we recommend keeping this in mind when designing systems that rely on its output and in considering how the system might impact different groups of users.
-For further discussion on these questions, we refer you to e.g. ([Bender et al., 2021](https://dl.acm.org/doi/10.1145/3442188.3445922))
+As such, it is expected to function better on the text that matches the distribution of its training text; we recommend keeping this in mind when designing your examples.

 ---